cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The hash\_to\_field function hashes a byte string msg of any length into one or more elements of a field F.
-This function works in two steps: it first expands the input byte string into a pseudorandom byte string, and then interprets this pseudorandom byte string as one or more elements of F.
+This function works in two steps: it first hashes the input byte string to produce a pseudorandom byte string, and then interprets this pseudorandom byte string as one or more elements of F.

 For the first step, hash\_to\_field calls an auxiliary function